 LIGHTING DESIGNER: The Lighting Designer creates effects with light that make the actors and the stage visible to the audience.
-He or she creates appropriate moods, indicates time, day, and location, and highlights shapes on the stage.

-SOUND DESIGNER: The Sound Designer makes sure all actors can be heard.
-He or she creates all sound effects, oversees the microphones, establishes season and weather conditions, and creates transitions between scenes.
+SOUND DESIGNER: The Sound Designer creates all sound effects, makes sure all actors can be heard, establishes seasons and weather conditions, and creates transitions between scenes.